-Click on the Fabric to open the side kick panel.
-The following sections display the summary of the Fabric.
+Click on a fabric to open the side kick panel.
+The following sections display the summary of the fabric:

-Health - shows the health of the Fabric.

-Alarms - displays the alarms based on the categories.

-Fabric Info - This section provides basic about the Fabric.

-Inventory - This section provides information about Switch Configuration and Switch Health.
+- Health Shows the health of the Fabric. - Alarms Displays the alarms based on the categories. - Fabric Info Provides basic about the Fabric. - Inventory Provides information about Switch Configuration and Switch Health.